Mizzou-CBMI/COSMOS2/docs/source/workflows/recipes.rst

 One2one
 +++++++
 For each parent, one new tool will be generated.
-Used by default in Recipe.add_stage().
+Used by default in Recipe.add().
 Child tasks will inherit the same tags as their parent.

 One2many